Atrial Fibrillation

 Medication

 You may need to take medication to manage your AF.
-There are two types of medication which are used – anticoagulants (to prevent blood clots forming) and anti-arrhythmic products to regulate the heartbeat.
+There are two types of medication which are used – anticoagulants (to prevent blood clots forming and prevent stroke) and anti-arrhythmic products) to regulate the heartbeat.

 Medical and surgical procedures

-There are also procedures that are used to treat AF, including cardioversion (which is used to restore the heart to its normal rhythm) and ablation (which uses a catheter to destroy – or ablate – the part of the heart which is causing the abnormal rhythm).
+There are also procedures that are used to treat AF, including cardioversion (which is used to restore the heart to its normal rhythm) and ablation (which uses a catheter to destroy – or ablate – the part of the heart’s electrical system which is causing the abnormal rhythm).

 What can I do to manage atrial fibrillation?